pkp/pkp-docs/google-scholar/en/index.md

 To troubleshoot and fix these errors, you will want to compare the names in the citation_author metatags with how it appears in the PDF.
 If there are discrepancies, make the change to the metatags in the article metadata within your journal to match the PDF.
 Remember to look out for formatting and capitalization.

-## Troubleshooting Google Scholar Indexing problems for Site Administrators
+## Troubleshooting for Site Administrators

 If you notice that Google Scholar has not indexed or ceased indexing your journal, there are a few potential causes.
 Google Scholar will stop indexing a journal if: